zwave-js/zwave-js-ui/docs/troubleshooting/docker_custom_builds.md

 DOCKER_BUILDKIT=1 docker build --build-arg SRC=local-copy-src --no-cache -f zwavejs2mqtt/docker/Dockerfile.contrib -t zwavejs2mqtt .
 ```

-[!NOTE]
-You may optionally specify alternative repositories (such as your own) by appending
+[!NOTE] You may optionally specify alternative repositories (such as your own) by appending

 `--build-arg ZWJ_REPOSITORY=https://github.com/FakeUser/node-zwave-js` or

 `--build-arg Z2M_REPOSITORY=https://github.com/FakeUser/zwavejs2mqtt`

-Only BuildKit enabled builders have the capability to efficiently skip the unused source stage so it never runs.
+[!NOTE] Only BuildKit enabled builders have the capability to efficiently skip the unused source stage so it never runs.